640 South State StreetDover, Delaware 19901

 Bilirubin travels through your body in two ways.
 Bilirubin that is attached to a protein is called indirect or unconjugated bilirubin.
 Bilirubin that moves freely in the blood is called direct or conjugated bilirubin.
 Together they make up your total bilirubin.

 Bilirubin is measured in milligrams per deciliter (mg/dL).
-Normal values for adults are:
+An example of normal values for adults is:

 Indirect bilirubin is the difference between total and direct bilirubin.

 Hemolytic anemia, or destruction of too many red blood cells